timcdlucas/translucent_interpretable_ML_review/translucent.md

 stochastic values
 -->

-This reputation is not totally unfounded with a number of factors making machine learning models difficult to interpret (Figure 1).
+This reputation is not totally unfounded with a number of factors making machine learning models difficult to interpret (Figure @fig:schematic).
 Firstly, they are often nonparametric.
 They therefore estimate nonlinear relationships between covariates and response variables which can be difficult to interpret.
 Furthermore, these relationships are often not summarised in a small number of interpretable parameters as would be found in a polynomial or mechanistic model.